How To Delete Columns or Rows In Google Sheets

 In this article, you’ll learn how to delete columns and rows in a spreadsheet without fancy formulas.
 There are super easy ways to remove columns in Google Sheets.
 You can also add columns and rows.
 In this article, we’ll demonstrate how to delete columns first then demonstrate rows after.

-How To Delete Columns In Google Sheets
+Delete Columns In Google Sheets Using Taskbar or Menu

 We’ll tackle how to remove columns first.
 Below are the different methods.
 Remember that columns contain the vertical data that goes from top to bottom.

-Method 1: Taskbar or Menu
+Method 1: Delete Columns In Google Sheets Using Taskbar or Menu

 1 – Go to the cell of the column you want to delete.